UltimateCoder00/Die-Hard-3-Jug-Challenge/README.md

 - [License](#license)

 ### <a name="summary">Summary</a>
 In the movie Die Hard 3, Bruce Willis is given this task: he has to figure out how to get exactly 4 litres of water in a jug.
 He has a tap with running water, a 3 litre jug and a 5 litre jug.
 There is no shortage of water in the tap, but time is limited, so he needs to get to the answer in the minimum number of steps.
+In this prjoect a javascript app is developed to stimulate the Bruce Willis jug challenge.

 ### <a name="scenario">Scenario</a>